Pultenaea elusa: Description

 Pultenaea elusa is a low, straggling shrub with branches up to 50 cm long and hairy branchlets.
 The leaves are arranged alternately, linear with a sharply-pointed tip, 5–16 mm long and 0.6–2.0 mm wide.
-The upper surface of the leaves is glabrous, the lower surface is hairy and there are stipules 5–9 mm long at the base.
+The upper surface of the leaves is glabrous, while the lower surface is hairy, and there are stipules 5–9 mm long at the base.
 The flowers are arranged in dense clusters with a few bracts at the base, each flower on a pedicel 1.0–1.2 mm long.The sepals are 4–4.5 mm long, with linear to boat-shaped bracteoles 3.0–3.5 mm long attached at the base.
-The standard petal is yellow to orange, 5.5–7 mm long, the wings 5–6 mm long and the keel is red to purple and 5.0–5.5 mm long.
-Flowering occurs from September to November and the fruit is a pod 4.0–4.5 mm long.
+The standard petal is yellow to orange, 5.5–7 mm long, the wings 5–6 mm long, and the keel is red to purple and 5.0–5.5 mm long.
+Flowering occurs from September to November, and the fruit is a pod 4.0–4.5 mm long.

 Taxonomy and naming

-Elusive bush-pea was first formally described in 1994 by John D. Briggs and Michael Crisp and was given the name Pultenaea parrisiae subsp. elusa in the journal Telopea from specimens collected in 1938 by William Blakely from swamps near Wingello.
-In 2004, Rogier Petrus Johannes de Kok raised the subspecies to species status as Pultenaea elusa.
-The specific epithet (elusa) is from a Latin word meaning "to avoid, evade or frustrate", referring to the lack of success in relocating populations of this species.
+Elusive bush-pea was first formally described in 1994 by John D. Briggs and Michael Crisp, who gave it the name Pultenaea parrisiae subsp. elusa in the journal Telopea, based on specimens collected in 1938 by William Blakely from swamps near Wingello.
+In 2004, Rogier Petrus Johannes de Kok elevated the subspecies to species status, reclassifying it as Pultenaea elusa.
+The specific epithet (elusa) is from a Latin word (eludo) meaning 'to avoid, evade or frustrate', referring to the difficulty in relocating populations of this species.